 LTC Properties (LTC)

 With the “baby boom” generation aging, demand should stay strong.
-Meanwhile, LTC still yields 5.06%, though growth has been below that of most dividend-yielding stocks (it has been held flat for about two years now).
+Meanwhile, LTC still yields nearly 5%.

 There are some risks here: investors are concerned that changing healthcare insurance reimbursement policies will impact LTC’s tenants.
 The stock actually hit a five-year low earlier this year as a result.
 But sentiment has improved — and should continue to do so.
-With LTC still trading at a reasonable 11.56 P/E, the bounce could continue.
-Add to that a 5.o6% yield, paid monthly, and it’s definitely worth a look.
+With LTC still trading at a reasonable 11.9 P/E, the shares could rally.
+Add to that its yield, paid monthly, and it’s definitely worth a look.

 Shaw Communications (SJR)

 Canadian telecommunications company Shaw Communications (NYSE:SJR) hasn’t posted particularly strong performance over the past few years.
-SJR actually has declined nearly 10% over the past five years — and has lost about 10% of its value over the past year alone.
+SJR actually has declined 3.5% over the past year.

 But with a 4.34% dividend yield and an 20.04x forward price-to-earnings multiple, SJR isn’t pricing in much improvement.
 With 5G a potential catalyst in the mid-term, there’s a nice case for SJR stock at current levels.

 Dividends are announced in Canadian dollars, which can affect the payouts received by American investors.
-Still, a monthly dividend, a 4%-plus yield and a potential upside provide a nice combination here.
+Still, a monthly dividend, a 4.6%-plus yield and a potential upside provide a nice combination here.

 Apple Hospitality REIT (APLE)